 The German government is looking to the renewable energy sector to provide 25% of Germany's energy demands by 2020.
 Currently, this sector accounts for only 4%.
-In return, it has pledged to increase funding for energy research and development by one-third to \$2.8 billion power producer, RWE, has announced plans to build the first-ever carbon dioxidefree coal-fired power plant in the world.
-The so-called "clean coal" power station will cost about \$1.5 billion and could start operations by 2014.
-Nuclear energy in Germany is due to be phased out by 2021.
+In return, it has pledged to increase funding for energy research and development by one-third to \$2.8 billion by 2009.

 Providers of renewable energy sources have indicated plans to invest some \$54 billion over the six years.
 Opportunities may be found in wind technology, biomass and biofuels, as well as coal-fired power plants.
 Research and development is also being conducted on the new generation of 700°C plants.
-Germany's largest
+Germany's largest power producer, RWE, has announced plans energy in Germany is due to be phased out by 2021.